racheleast/ufo-data/README.md

   - identify outliers
   - identify datapoints of questionable integrity, including type mismatches
   - identify and characterize the flaps
+  - are there multiple reports per occurrence / event?

 ## Hypotheses / Claims / Questions to Answer